dariocruz96/scouts/README.md

 # Scouts Web Application

 This is the official repository for AEP 197 QUELFES web application, a scouts group located in Algarve Portugal.
-This application/platform have as main goal to organize and control the elements of the group, each division, challenges and events.
+This application/platform has as main goal to organize and control the elements of the group, each division, challenges and events.

-When oppening the application we will have a **Login Page** which an administrator can login with the correct credentials, after logining the **Home Screen** will appear with all kinds of information not yet defined.
-The user can search trought four different main screens which are:
+When opening the application, we will have a **Login Page** which an administrator can login with the correct credentials, after logging the **Home Screen** will appear with all kinds of information not yet defined.
+The user can search throughout four different main screens, which are:

 * Divisions Screen
 * BookletProof Screen